about sydney cafes | advertise with us

 So it's come to pass that I find myself reviewing one of Australia's leading juice machines, and once again it involves drinking ... but of a far more wholesome nature.

-At least it's a review I can do for the first time with my 3-year-old son, and indeed he was fascinated right from the start.
-Having grandfathers on either side of his family who are engineers, he's always thrilled at having to put a new toy together.
-The engineering consciousness skipped a generation though because I've always been a complete non-handyman - suddenly feeling very intimidated by the thought of opening the Compact Juicer box and having to study its manual.
+bondi chai At least it’s a review I can do for the first time with my 3-year-old son, and indeed he was fascinated right from the start.
+Having grandfathers on either side of his family who are engineers, he’s soon thrilled at having to put a new toy together.
+The engineering consciousness skipped a generation though because I’ve always been a complete non-handyman – suddenly feeling very intimidated by the thought of opening the Compact Juicer box and having to study its manual.

 Fortunately it was far easier than I imagined, and even an extreme case like me got my head around it and had it assembled in 10 minutes.
 Probably for most people, it would take 4 or 5 minutes.